soverenio/docs/docs/architecture/infrastructure-fit.md

 * [Detection-tool](../../administration/configuring-sensor/#detection-tool) is the most resource-intensive component of the Soveren Sensor because it hosts the data detection model.
 There is also one instance per cluster.
 It's not unusual for it to consume 1 CPU and 2 Gb of memory — this is the benchmark for the most resources that any of the Soveren Sensor components can consume even under moderate load.

 The detection-tool processes only a portion of the traffic — the part that [Digger samples and sends for data detection](../traffic-processing/#url-clustering-sampling-and-data-detection).
 Because of this, the data map needs some time to build.

+## DAR Sensor specifics

+Currently, Soveren DAR Sensor supports AWS S3, Kafka and PostgreSQL (both cloud-based and on-premise).
+Some metadata may not be available depending on the cloud where your infrastructure is located.

+For S3, sensitive data detection is available for the following formats:

+* JSON

+* NDJSON

+* CSV

+* YAML

+* Text-based logs

+GZipped JSON and logs are also supported.

+For Kafka, sensitive data detection is available for JSON messages.